-One of the most fun things about numbers is the patterns they make.
-You can say, “OK, my pattern is 1, 4, 7, 10…” and then your friend can guess the next number is 13 because you keep adding 3.
-Or you can say “1, 3, 9, 27…” what’s next?
-One of the most interesting patterns out there is the Fibonacci series: you start with 0,1, and each number is always the last two numbers added together, So 0+1 gives us 1, and then 1+1 is 2.
-Then you add 1+2 to get 3.
-Then 2+3 makes 5.
-Then you get 8, 13, 21, 34…and so on.
-That’s why today is Fibonacci Day, because the date is 11/23 (1-1-2-3).
-We celebrate Fibonacci numbers because lots of objects in nature grow in shapes driven by them.
-Snail shells spiral around these numbers, as you see in this picture, and the seeds in the middle of a sunflower, and even the hair on your head!
-As we’ll see, today isn’t the only good day to celebrate these cool numbers.
+Numbers make patterns, and one of the most interesting patterns is the Fibonacci series: you start with 0,1, and each number is the previous two numbers added together.
+So 0+1 gives us 1, and then 1+1 is 2, then you add 1+2 to get 3, then 2+3 to get 5, then 3+5 to get 8, 13, 21, 34…and so on.
+Today is Fibonacci Day, because the date is 11/23 (1-1-2-3).
+Lots of objects in nature grow in shapes driven by Fibonacci numbers: snail shells spiral around these numbers, and the seeds in the middle of a sunflower, and even the hair on your head!

 Wee ones: Can you remember the set of numbers 1, 1, 2, 3, 5, 8?
 See if you can say it back!

 Little kids: Which is bigger, the jump from 3 to 5, or the jump from 5 to 8?
 Bonus: What’s the next number in this pattern: 1, 3, 5, 7, 9…?

 Big kids: What’s the next Fibonacci number after 34?
 Bonus: For any Fibonacci number from 3 onward, which is bigger, 2 times that number, or the next Fibonacci number?

 The sky’s the limit: If we look at just the single-digit Fibonacci numbers, how many dates this year had some set of consecutive Fibonacci numbers in the right order?
 (Just look at month and day, and in that order.)